grahamc/system-configurations/README.md

     b.
 Go to Gnome Tweaks and set the fonts to fontconfig aliases.
 This way Gnome will use the same fonts that are set in fontconfig.
 Settings: interface->sans, document->serif, monospace->monospace, and legacy->sans.

+3. cloudflared:

+    1. Put the following files in `~/.cloudflared/`:

+        - `cert.pem` - This file authenticates your instance of cloudflared, which allows you to perform  privileged actions like creating and deleting tunnels.
+Not needed to run a tunnel.

+        - tunnel credentials file -  A json file that allows you to use a particular tunnel.

 ## Try it out

 If you want to try out my dotfiles without modifying anything in your home directory you can do the following: